punitkatiyar/react-master-guide/07.component-lifecycle/README.md

 ### static getDerivedStateFromProps

+> When the state of the component depends on changes in prop over time

+> set the state

+ > Do not cause side effects Ex.
+HTTP Requests

 ### render

+> Only required Method

+> Read props and state and return JSX

+> Do not change state or intract with DOM or make ajax calls

+> clildren component lifecycle methods are also executed

 ### componentDidMount

+> invoked immediately after a component and all its children components have been rendered the DOM

+> Cause side effects.
+Ex.
+Intract With the DOM or perform any ajax calls to load data.

 ## 2.Updating when a component is being re-render as a result of change to either its prop or state.